 In the 2014 Election Andrew was elected to Parliament as the National MP for the Hunua Electorate with a majority of 17,376 votes.
 In 2017, he further increased his majority to 19,443, the third highest in the country.
-In addition, the Hunua Electorate is now the electorate with the highest National Party vote in New Zealand.
-He was a member of the Finance & Expenditure Select Committee, and Chair of the Local Government and Environment Select Committee as well as Co-Chair of the Bluegreens.
+In addition, Hunua was the electorate with the highest National Party vote in New Zealand.

-In the 52nd Parliament, Andrew is currently National's Spokesperson for Revenue, Commerce, and State Owned Enterprises, and Associate Spokesperson for Finance.
+In the 52nd Parliament, Andrew is currently National's Spokesperson for Revenue, Commerce, State Owned Enterprises, Small Business and Manufacturing, and Associate Spokesperson for Finance.
 He's also a Member of the Finance and Expenditure Select Committee and is Co-Chair of the Middle East/Africa Parliamentary Friendship Group.

 Andrew has successfully steered through Parliament two Private Member’s Bills.
 The first related to methamphetamine contamination of residential properties and clarified the rights of owners and tenants.
 Changes were incorporated into the Residential Tenancies Amendment Bill.
 More recently he piloted changes to the Arbitration Act which passed through the House unanimously and which significantly enhanced arbitration proceedings and how they are conducted in NZ.